kyutai-labs/dactory/README.md

 record_idx: int
 ```

-For a deeper dive on the dataset creation, feel free to look at the code, the blog post.
+For a deeper dive on the dataset creation, feel free to look at the code or the blog post.

 ## Usage